What is social development in children

 As an example, if a child takes a toy from another child without asking, a close adult is likely to point out the violation of etiquette and ask the child to return it.

-This type of socialization is immediately beneficial for children to adopt the teachings of adults to act and think in socially acceptable ways.
-The more they behave according to adults’ social expectations, the more they can accomplish through social interaction in a peer group.
+This type of socialization is immediately beneficial for younger children to adopt the teachings of adults to act and think in socially acceptable ways.
+The more they behave according to adults’ social expectations, the more they can accomplish in a peer group and adopt the group identity.

 Despite this, passive interactions limit the possibility of mutual understanding.